matthiasjost/dotnet-content-creators/README.md

 </details>

+## 🪴 Contribute
-No matter if huge or a small following: The quality matters.
+* No matter if huge or a small following: The quality matters.

-Please add your favourite creators!
+* Please add your favourite creators!

+## 🙏Credits
+* Special thanks [Shreyas Jejurkar](https://twitter.com/ShreyasJejurkar) for sharing a lot of awesome YouTube channels that I didn't know: [List of YouTube channels for .NET C# developers](https://mccshreyas.com/2022/01/24/list-of-youtube-channels-for-net-csharp-developers)
+* Special thanks to the [dotnet Twitter Community](https://twitter.com/i/communities/1488624124817666051) for suggesting creators